32bitkid/4bitlabs.spatial/libs/quadtree/README.md

 $ pnpm add @4bitlabs/quadtree
 ```

+## Documentation

+Full documentation for the library can be found [here](https://32bitkid.github.io/4bitlabs.spatial/modules/_4bitlabs_quadtree.html)

 ## Usage

 An _easy_ way to use this within a browser is to use the built-in `DOMRect` class, consider: